Tips to Help Children With Autism Thrive

-Laura D. Mead, MSEd, a teacher and administrator with 20 years of experience in special education, is currently the educational administrator at Pathways Academy, McLean Hospital’s school for students on the autism spectrum, with and without co-occurring psychiatric diagnoses.
+Laura D. Mead, MSEd, MBA, a teacher and administrator with 20 years of experience in special education, is currently the educational administrator at Pathways Academy, McLean Hospital’s school for students on the autism spectrum, with and without co-occurring psychiatric diagnoses.

 Ms. Mead’s background is in psychology, education, and art.
 She has taught elementary and middle school special education to students with social-emotional and behavioral challenges in both private and public school settings.
 Her interests lie in building students’ self-esteem within the therapeutic learning environment.